Euphorbiaceae - Spurges

 Euphorbia suzanne Marloth 1929

-a small caput-medusa style Euphorbia from the Karoo, makes a handsome specimen given sufficient time.
-This plant developed a cristate main head although it grew as a normal plant for many years.
+a choice small caput-medusa style Euphorbia from the Karoo, makes a handsome specimen given sufficient time.
+This succulent plant developed a cristate main head although it grew normally for many years.

 In their habitat, the plants are sunk into the ground with the space between the main head and the side stems covered in grit or debris.
 However, plants in cultivation need to be raised to keep them healthy.
 This one is grown in diffuse sunlight behind other shrubby spurges.